sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/service-discovery/kubernetes.md

 You can adjust the settings according to your real cases.

-### Create Service and API
+### Create Service and Route

-We'll create a Service with the following details in this guide.
+We'll create a service with the following details in this guide.

-1. The Service name is `sd-app`
+1. The service name is `sd-app`
 2. The path prefix is `/v1`
 3. The HTTP Host is `sd.httpbin.org`
 4. Select **service Discovery** when filling the upstream